 Android: https://www.businessinsider.com/how-to-change-audio-output-on-android

-Now that your audio interface is connected to your phone, it’s time to start using some apps to practice and record guitar.
+Now that your audio interface is connected to your phone, you can start using apps to practice and record guitar.

-I do want to mention real quick that there are a bunch of apps that are no longer updated, such as Tonebridge Guitar Effects from Ultimate Guitar (Android) and AmpKit (iOS).
+I want to mention quickly that several apps are no longer updated, such as Tonebridge Guitar Effects from Ultimate Guitar (Android) and AmpKit (iOS).

 Guitar Effects & Amps- Deplike (Android & Apple)